spacepy/examples/SpacePy - Cutoff Rigidities.md

 splot.style('default')
 ```

+### Illustrating geomagnetic shielding using GPS particle data

 To illustrate what rigidity is and does, we'll start with some energetic charged particle data from the GPS constellation.
+If you've already downloaded this data, just skip the cell.

 ```python
 satnums = [64, 65, 66, 68, 69, 71]